Skip to Content

 import UserController from '@/modules/user/UserController'; export default async function Page() { const response = await UserController.updateUser.fn({ params: { id: '69' }, body: { name: 'John Doe', age: 30, email: 'john.doe@example.com', }, query: { notify: 'email', }, }); console.log('Response:', response); return ( <div> <h1>User Updated</h1> <p>Response: {JSON.stringify(response)}</p> </div> ); }

-For LLM function calling: Each controller can be used as a “module” for LLM function calling, implemented with createLLMTools utility in order to call controller methods at the current context, without performing HTTP requests.
+For LLM function calling: Each controller can be used as a “module” for LLM function calling, implemented with the createLLMTools utility to call controller methods in the current context without performing HTTP requests.

 import { createLLMTools } from 'vovk'; const { tools } = createLLMTools({ modules: { UserController }, }); console.log(tools); // [{ name, description, parameters, execute }, ...]

-fn functions do not imitate the Request object, but partially implement VovkRequest object, providing only the custom vovk property with methods to access input data, such as async vovk.body(), vovk.query(), vovk.params(), and vovk.meta().
-In other words, req properties such as req.url or req.headers are not defined in the callable handler context.
-A proper signature of the req object looks like Pick<VovkRequest<Tbody, TQuery, TParams>, 'vovk'>.
-In order to make sure that the implemented HTTP handler can be also called with fn, you can use object destructing when defining the handler to use only vovk property:
+fn functions do not imitate the Request object but partially implement the VovkRequest object by exposing only the custom vovk property with async vovk.body(), vovk.query(), vovk.params(), and vovk.meta().
+In other words, properties such as req.url or req.headers are not defined in the callable context.
+A suitable req signature looks like Pick<VovkRequest<TBody, TQuery, TParams>, 'vovk'>.

 export default class UserController { @post('{id}') static updateUser = withZod({ body: z.object({ /* ... */ }), params: z.object({ /* ... */ }), query: z.object({ /* ... */ }), output: z.object({ /* ... */ }), async handle({ vovk }) { const body = await vovk.body(); const query = vovk.query(); const params = vovk.params(); const meta = vovk.meta<{ hello: string }>(); // ... }, }); }

-Another thing to keep in mind is that the callable handler is decorated with the same decorators as the original HTTP handler, so when you create a decorator that is going to wrap the HTTP handler that is going to be used with fn, you need to make sure that you don’t use req properties related to NextRequest, such as req.url, req.headers or req.nextUrl.
+Another thing to keep in mind is that the callable handler is decorated with the same decorators as the HTTP handler.
+If you create a decorator to wrap an HTTP handler for use with fn, avoid using NextRequest‑specific properties like req.url, req.headers, or req.nextUrl.

 import { createDecorator } from 'vovk'; const myDecorator = createDecorator(({ vovk }, next) => { const meta = vovk.meta<{ foo: string }>(); // ... return next(); });